-Hailed by the New York Times as an “elegant soloist” with a sound “devotional with its liquid intensity,” Nathan is the violist of the “deeply expressive” (Baltimore Sun) Bryant Park Quartet as well as a member of the Carnegie Hall trained ensemble Decoda.
-Nathan explores other musical interests by playing with an array of adventurous ensembles such as Alarm Will Sound, ACME, New York Baroque Incorporated, Le Train Bleu, New York Chamber Musicians, and the Wordless Orchestra.
-He is also a founding member of the jazz string trio Speed Bump, an ensemble devoted to improvisation and performing their own compositions.
+Hailed by the New York Times as an “elegant soloist” with a sound “devotional with its liquid intensity,” Nathan is the violist of the Bryant Park Quartet as well as a member of the Carnegie Hall trained ensemble Decoda.
+Nathan explores other musical interests by playing with an array of adventurous ensembles such as Alarm Will Sound, ACME, New York Baroque Incorporated, Le Train Bleu, and the Wordless Orchestra.
+Working with many of today’s great composers he has premiered music by Steve Reich, Nico Muhly, Timo Andres, David Bruce, Brooks Frederickson, Elliot Cole and Brad Balliet.
+He is also a founding member of the string trio Speed Bump, an ensemble devoted to improvisation and performing their own compositions.

 Nathan is a prizewinner of the 2007 Primrose International Viola competition, the 2006 Corpus Christi Concerto Competition and a First Prize winner of the 2008 ASTA National Solo Competition.
 He studied at Indiana University with Alan de Veritch and at the Escuela Superior de Música Reina Sofia in Madrid, Spain with Diemut Poppen and Yuval Gotlibovich.
 Nathan has performed chamber music alongside Itzhak Perlman, Colin Carr, Gil Kalish, Phil Setzer, Atar Arad, Joshua Bell, Ron Leonard, and Jonathan Carney.